 Taking a rather retro look to its design ethic, Paul Rigby reviews the Tannoy Eaton stand-mount speakers

-I know that it’s a question of personal taste but I just love the look of Tannoy speakers.
+I know that it’s a question of personal taste but I just love the look of Tannoy Eaton speakers.
 I also know that their design philosophy dictates, to some extent their final design approach but I wholeheartedly support their decision not to ‘go thin’ like just about every other sheep-like, scared-of-their-own-shadow, loudspeaker manufacturer on planet Earth.
 I’m so used to seeing thin speakers.
 Speakers, so slim, they disappear within their own anorexic slenderness if viewed head on.

 I often wonder if the hi-fi industry is sacrificing itself on the alter of interior design.
 A slave to some obscure marketing perception that money is to be found in the lifestyle arena.
 Wherever and whatever that is.
 A PR man’s dream that speaker manufacturers have to please, what they call, the ‘little woman’ back home (you know, the one who stands in the middle of the front room wearing a pinny, holding a feather duster and permanently lives in 1956.)